 McKenzie’s sentiment on the barriers that prevent many patients from accessing clinical trials were echoed by the session’s other panelists.
 “We know that clinical trials have not changed materially in decades, but we know that we can do better,” said Kendal Whitlock, MPH, head of digital optimization/RWE clinical trials at Walgreens Boots Alliance.
 “By meeting people where they are, we can conduct patient recruitment differently than we have in the past.
 We don’t have to limit ourselves to just email blasts in countless numbers and have a one percent recruitment [rate].”

 According to Whitlock, the role of recruitment in clinical trials cannot be understated.
 “A study by CISCRP [The Center for Information and Study on Clinical Research Participation] found that 96 percent of patients would participate in a clinical trial if they heard about it—even through their retail pharmacy,” she said.
 “People are refilling a prescription more frequently than they are seeing a doctor.”
 As a result, Whitlock shared that Walgreens is committed to increasing awareness of clinical trials through more than 9,000 of its stores within the United States.
 “Seventy-eight percent of Americans are within five miles of a Walgreens store,” she said.
-“Inspired by our CEO [chief executive office] and chief trial officer, we have made a commitment to do something differently than what we have seen in the pharma[ceutical] industry in the past.”
+“Inspired by our CEO [chief executive officer] and chief trial officer, we have made a commitment to do something differently than what we have seen in the pharma[ceutical] industry in the past.”
 Further, Genentech made a similar pledge, committing to spend up to $1 billion on diversity initiatives by 2025, said McKenzie.

 Leo Russo, PhD, vice president of global medical epidemiology, Worldwide Medical and Safety, at Pfizer believes these pledges are emblematic of the responsibility companies bear in efforts to improve diversity in clinical trials.
 “We are doing studies, now, where we look for drivers and causes [of disparities], geared toward action,” Dr. Russo said.
 “Set those goals and set them objectively, so there is no question about them.”
 Further, panelists agreed that establishing trust with marginalized communities is instrumental to achieving these goals.